-Background.
-On August 6, 2004, the Department of Commerce issued an antidumping duty order on imports of ironing tables from China (69 FR 47868).
-The Commission is conducting a review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The apply to this review:

-Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.
+Background.-On June 28, 1993, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of helical spring lock washers from Taiwan (58 FR 34567).
+On October 19, 1993, Commerce issued an antidumping duty order on imports of helical spring lock washers from China (58 FR 53914).
+Following first five-year reviews by Commerce and the Commission, effective February 23, 2001, Commerce issued a continuation of the antidumping duty orders on imports of helical spring lock washers from China and Taiwan (66 FR 11255).
+Following second five-year reviews by Commerce and the Commission, effective July 3, 2006, Commerce issued a continuation of the antidumping duty orders on imports of helical spring lock washers from China and Taiwan (71 FR 37904).
+The Commission is now conducting third reviews to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
+The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.

-Definitions.
-The following definitions
+Definitions.-The following definitions apply to these reviews:

-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce.

-(2) The Subject Country in this review
+(2) The Subject Countries in these reviews are China and Taiwan.

-is China.

 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination, the Commission found one Domestic Like Product consisting of floor-standing, metal-top ironing tables, coexistent with the scope.
+In its original determinations, its full first five-year review determinations, and its expedited second five-year review determinations, the Commission defined the Domestic Like Product as helical spring lock washers of all sizes and metals.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination, the Commission defined the Domestic Industry as U.S. producers of the
+In its original determinations, its full first five-year review determinations, and its expedited second five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of helical spring lock washers.